Combining Revolutionary Ideas

 The foundations of Lakeside-Milam’s growth and success is our nationally recognized clinical program, which cooperates completely with such 12-Step programs as Alcoholics Anonymous and Narcotics Anonymous.
 Our experience with the disease of addiction is unsurpassed in the field and is unique in emerging directly from its source.
 Ours is the only program in the region praised in both The 100 Best Treatment Centers for Alcoholism and Drug Abuse and Rehab: A Comprehensive Guide to Recommended Drug-Alcohol Treatment Centers in the United States.
 We are fully certified at the highest level by CARF, the internationally recognized Commission on Accreditation for Rehabilitation Facilities.
 Additional recognition ranges from a three-month study by visiting Russian physicians and treatment specialists who need successful and cost-effective means to address their country’s serious and geographically widespread problems with addiction and recognition by Oprah Winfrey as one of the country’s top ten treatments providers.

 Most important to the people we serve, though, and a fundamental strength that sets our program apart, is our history of abiding commitment to providing effective treatment based on the disease paradigm of addiction.
-Again and again, our patients prove that bodies, spirits, and lives are healed when rid of the cultural accusations of guilt and shame and when supported by good nutrition, reeducation, medical care, and dedicated multidisciplinary teams of LMRC treatment professionals, 90% of whom are themselves in recovery.
+Again and again, our patients prove that bodies, spirits, and lives are healed when rid of the cultural accusations of guilt and shame and when supported by good nutrition, reeducation, medical care, and dedicated multidisciplinary teams of LMRC treatment professionals.

 Since treating its first patients in 1983, Lakeside-Milam has helped over 100,000 addicts and alcoholics.
 A Northwest treatment provider, we serve patients from every state in the region and throughout the country.
 Beginning as two revolutionary, synergistic ideas, the Lakeside-Milam treatment model has evolved to become the largest private provider of alcohol and drug treatment in the western United States.